Skip to content

 • severe gastroparesis, a chronic condition characterized by delayed stomach emptying

-How is Wegovy administered in fatty liver disease?
+How is Wegovy administered in SLD?

 Wegovy is given by subcutaneous injection.
 Available in a prefilled, single-dose pen, the therapy can be self-administered with appropriate training.